Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.md

 </figure>

 ## About the project
-This <span style="font-variant:small-caps;">**SLD toolchain**</span> automates and facilitates the hardware-software co-design of *Heterogeneous Systems-on-Chip (HeSoCs)*, based on the accelerator-rich and many-core compute paradigms.
+This <span style="font-variant:small-caps;">**SLD toolchain**</span> automates and facilitates the hardware-software co-design of HeSoCs, based on the accelerator-rich and many-core compute paradigms.
-The [**SLD flow**](https://richie-docs.readthedocs.io/en/latest/richie-sld-toolchain/index.html#system-level-design) is totally *automated* and goes through the *design and integration* of application-specific accelerators into an HeSoC platform.
+The [**SLD flow**](https://richie-docs.readthedocs.io/en/latest/richie-sld-toolchain/index.html#system-level-design) is totally automated and goes through the *design and integration* of application-specific accelerators into an HeSoC platform.
-The HW and SW components of the HeSoC platform are *specialized*—on top of the application requirements—and *generated*, including the scripts to build and deploy it on commercially off-the-shelf FPGA fabrics.
+The hardware and software components of the HeSoC platform are *specialized*, on top of the application requirements, and finally *generated*, including the scripts to build and deploy it on commercially off-the-shelf FPGA fabrics.

 <a href="https://pulp-platform.org">
 <img src="https://richie-docs.readthedocs.io/en/latest/_images/pulp_logo_icon.svg" alt="Logo" width="100" align="right">